 Program Description

 PD (Peritoneal Dialysis) University for Interventionalists provides a two-step approach to training Interventional Nephrologists and Interventional Radiologists to place catheters for peritoneal dialysis using image guided techniques.
-The first step involves an online series of comprehensive lectures covering all aspects of creating and maintaining PD access.
-The lecture topics are organized in a logical fashion, one subject building upon the previous, and therefore can only be viewed in the prescribed sequence.
+The first step is a series of comprehensive lectures covering all aspects of creating and maintaining PD access.
+The second step is Hands-on Training Course with stations designed to provide the interventionalist with a comprehensive overview of placing PD catheters.
+The first step is required to advance to the Hands-on Training portion.

 This course is designed for Interventional Nephrologists and Interventional Radiologist without regard to PD catheter placement experience.